-I am a crafter of utilitarian housewares including broomcorn brooms and wooden kitchenware.
-I am inspired by weaving stories of life in the north into my work – a wetland scene of grasses, cattails and a red-winged blackbird carved along the rim of a bowl for example.
-I want my craft to tell a story about the history of the area and to tie in locally harvested materials.
-I enjoy bringing broom making, a traditionally east coast and Appalachian craft, to the northern ecosystems by incorporating birch bark and black ash into whisk broom handles and local saplings into the handles of my full-sized brooms, while my woodturning focuses mostly on wood from local birch and maple forests while also incorporating other local materials such as antler and birchbark.
+I am an artisan creating utilitarian housewares including broomcorn brooms and wooden kitchenware.
+I love using hand tools in my work, enjoying the calm and slow deliberateness of each cut with a saw, knife, gouge, or spokeshave.
+I want stories about my life among the forests and lakes of northern Minnesota to be present in my work, in part through incorporating materials that I harvest locally.
+I enjoy bringing broom making, a traditionally east coast and Appalachian craft, to the northern ecosystems by incorporating birch bark and black ash into whisk broom handles and local saplings into the handles of my full-sized brooms, while my wood-turning and carving focuses mostly on wood from local birch and maple forests and occasionally incorporates other local materials such as antler and birchbark.

-My process begins by walking into the woods along the dogsledding trail near my cabin wearing snowshoes and mukluks, carrying a saw in my hand and pulling a sled.
-My background as an ecologist and forester and knowledge of the ecosystem feed my decisions as to which species and trees are best to harvest and will not impact the forest detrimentally.
-After harvesting what I can, I head to my shop where I allow broom handles to dry for six months and in the meantime turn kitchen wares from the freshly cut birch before the logs can dry out and crack.
+My process begins by walking into the woods along the dog-sledding trail near my cabin wearing snowshoes and mukluks, carrying an ax and saw, and pulling a sled.
+My background as an ecologist and forester and knowledge of the ecosystems feed my decisions as to which species and trees are best to harvest and will not impact the forest detrimentally.
+After harvesting what I can, I head to my shop where I allow broom handles to dry and in the meantime turn and carve kitchen wares from the freshly cut birch before the logs can dry out and crack.
 I draw inspiration from examples of historical Scandinavian woodenware, as well as from some of my favorite items found around my home.
 I might mimic in wood the size and shape of my favorite little pottery cup, or take an item as simple as a plastic pour-over coffee funnel and try to emulate it in wood.

 I am also passionate about passing my knowledge along to others.
 I am both a teacher and a student, sharing what I have learned and learning continually myself.
 As part of this desire to continue learning and teaching, I'm currently participating in the Artisan Development Program at North House Folk School in Grand Marais, MN.

 Please check out the rest of my website to learn more about who I am and what I do.
-I even have a blog so you can stay updated on my adventures in craft and life.
+Included is a blog so you can stay updated on my adventures in craft and life.
 If you have any questions about any of my products or processes, you can reach me using the form on the contact page and I will be sure to get back to you in a timely manner!